Nigeria eases school, travel bans as virus cases mount

 "For every detected case, there is a high possibility that up to five have not submitted to testing and therefore not detected," Aliyu said.

-"We have observed with growing concern the non-compliances with these measures designed to prevent transmission and protect vulnerable segments of the population."
+"We have observed with growing concern the non-compliance with these measures designed to prevent transmission and protect vulnerable segments of the population."

 A raft of measures including restrictions on public gatherings, the mandatory wearing of facemasks and the closure of international borders remains in place.